ansible/ansible/docsite/rst/guide_aws.rst

     Example 2: I'm using AutoScaling to dynamically scale up and scale down the number of instances.
 This means the number of hosts is constantly fluctuating but I'm letting EC2 automatically handle the provisioning of these instances.
 I don't want to fully bake a machine image, I'd like to use Ansible to configure the hosts.

 There are several approaches to this use case.
 The first is to use the inventory plugin to regularly refresh host information and then target hosts based on the latest inventory data.
 The second is to use ansible-pull triggered by a user-data script (specified in the launch configuration) which would then mean that each instance would fetch Ansible and the latest playbook from a git repository and run locally to configure itself.
-You could also use the AWX callback feature.
+You could also use the Tower callback feature.

 .. _aws_builds: